 MEGS under the 2019 and previous versions of the ABPI Code are no longer a feature of the 2021 Code, which simply refers, at Clause 23, to the provision of grants and donations.
 These are defined as "funds, benefits-in-kind or services freely given for the purpose of supporting healthcare, scientific research or education, with no consequent obligation on the recipient organisation, institution and the like to provide goods or services to the benefit of the pharmaceutical company in return".
 Grants and donations are permitted if they: (a) are made for the purpose of supporting healthcare, scientific research or education; (b) do not constitute an inducement to recommend and/or prescribe, purchase, supply, sell or administer specific medicines; (c) are prospective in nature; and (d) do not bear the name of any medicine - although they may bear the name of the company providing them.
-(The 2021 Code permits MEGS commenced under the 2019 Code to continue until 31 December 2021 without being reclassified as a grant or a donation.)

 There must be a written agreement in place for each donation or grant and this must be certified in advance in accordance with the Code.
 All information relating to the donation or grant should be kept on record by the company and details must be disclosed annually as transfers of value.
 The provision of grants and donations should be kept entirely separate from promotional activities, and this principle should be reinforced in the training of sales representatives.